Approximate Petz recovery from the geometry of density operators: Introduction

 The plan of the paper is as follows.

-In section \ref{sec:conceptual-section}, we review the essential results of \cite{cree2020geometric} as they apply to the second sandwiched R\'{e}nyi relative entropy, emphasizing what makes $\tilde{Q}_{2}$ special as compared to other quantum distance measures.
-We explain how, in our geometric framework, exact saturation of monotonicity for $\tilde{Q}_{2}$ implies perfect recovery for the Petz map.
+In section \ref{sec:conceptual-section}, we review the essential results of \cite{cree2020geometric} as they apply to the second sandwiched R\'{e}nyi relative entropy, emphasizing what makes $\tilde{Q}_{2}$ special as compared to other quantum distance measures.\footnote{We note that by ``distance measure,'' we do not mean a metric in the sense of a positive semidefinite, symmetric function satisfying the triangle inequality; we mean a positive semidefinite function of two density operators that is monotonically decreasing under the application of the same quantum channel to both arguments.} We explain how, in our geometric framework, exact saturation of monotonicity for $\tilde{Q}_{2}$ implies perfect recovery for the Petz map.

 In section \ref{sec:approximate-section}, we show that approximate saturation of monotonicity for $\tilde{Q}_2$ implies an inequality on the one-norm quality of the Petz map, namely inequality \eqref{eq:prelim-bound}.
 By computing this inequality for the case where $\sigma$ is the maximally mixed state, we prove inequality \eqref{eq:main-bound}.